Air pollution is one environmental health hazard most people are aware of, but indoor air pollution isn't as widely known.

 - Heavy metals such as that in paint and from industrial pollution

 - Radon from granite, soil, smoke detectors, even well water and is the 2nd leading cause of lung cancer in America.
+You can do a quick search to see how much radon is in your area or have radon levels in your home tested by a professional.

 - Mold from water damage and humidity.